Forcing theory for transverse trajectories of surface homeomorphisms: Entropy zero conservative homeomorphisms of the sphere

-The fact that every invariant annulus contained in $\mathrm{dom}(I)$ is contained in a $A_{\beta}$, $\beta\in\mathcal B_I$, can be proven exactly like in the global case.
-So, to prove Theorem \ref{th: FH local}, particularly the fact that every $A_{\beta}$ is an annulus, it is sufficient to prove that it is equal to a $A_{\kappa}$, $\kappa\in \mathcal {K}_I$.
-Note that a $A_{\kappa}$ is an invariant annulus contained in $\mathrm{dom}(I)$ and so is contained in a $A_{\beta}$.
-If we prove that every $I$-free disk recurrent point is contained in a $A_{\kappa}$, we will deduce that each $A_{\beta}$ is a union of $A_{\kappa}$, which implies that it is equal to one $A_{\kappa}$ because it is connected.
+The fact that every invariant annulus contained in $\mathrm{dom}(I)$ is contained in an $A_{\beta}$, $\beta\in\mathcal B_I$, can be proven exactly like in the global case.
+So, to prove Theorem \ref{th: FH local}, particularly the fact that every $A_{\beta}$ is an annulus, it is sufficient to prove that it is equal to an $A_{\kappa}$, $\kappa\in \mathcal {K}_I$.
+Note that an $A_{\kappa}$ is an invariant annulus contained in $\mathrm{dom}(I)$ and so is contained in an $A_{\beta}$.
+If we prove that every $I$-free disk recurrent point is contained in an $A_{\kappa}$, we will deduce that each $A_{\beta}$ is a union of $A_{\kappa}$, which implies that it is equal to one $A_{\kappa}$ because it is connected.
 We will prove in fact that for every $I$-free disk recurrent point $z$, there exists a transverse foliation $\mathcal F$ such that $z$ belongs to a $W_{\Gamma}$, $\Gamma\in\mathcal{G}_{I,\mathcal F}$.
 Let us give the reason.
-In the construction of transverse foliations we have the following: if $X$ is a finite set included in a $I$-free disk $D$, one can construct a transverse foliation such that $X$ is included in a leaf (see Proposition \ref{pr:freedisktoleaf} at the next subsection).
+In the construction of transverse foliations we have the following: if $X$ is a finite set included in an $I$-free disk $D$, one can construct a transverse foliation such that $X$ is included in a leaf (see Proposition \ref{pr:freedisktoleaf} at the next subsection).
 Consequently, if $D$ contains two points $z$ and $f^n(z)$, $n>0$, one can construct a transverse foliation such that $z$ and $f^n(z)$ are on the same leaf, which implies that $z$ belongs to a $W_{\Gamma}$. {\qedsymbol}